UNION ARENA: Every Rurouni Kenshin Deck, Ranked

 While this could be a problem into some matchups, it also could be kind of great against others – like those high energy decks that really don’t want one-energy attackers taking up room on the bench.

 That being said, there is a dark side to this Red Kenshin deck that is equally true to the storyline – in a bind you can always force your Kenshin to lose his “During Your Turn” effect which is essentially the one that doesn’t sideline characters.
-You can do this via two cards in particular, Saito and two-AP Kenshin.
+You can do this via two-AP Kenshin.

 Somewhat poetically, if your remove Kenshin’s “Final” card – Oath Not to Kill – from your sideline, ALL of your Kenshin characters lose their effect that prevents them from sidelining when winning a battle.
 This card is also just solid on its own, coming in active, letting you draw a card, and complete with 4000 BP.

 Apart from this lore-centric mechanic, Red Kenshin plays like a lot of red decks in UNION ARENA – preferring to swing for multi-attack and an aggressive play style over late game removal.
-With the right combination of tricks, field disruption, and powerful multi-attack, however, I could see this deck fairing well into the current UNION ARENA meta.
+With the right combination of draw, field disruption, and powerful multi-attack, Red Kenshin dominated the UNION ARENA meta right off the bat.